AndersenLab/cegwas-nf/README.md

 ### Usage

 ```
-# cd to directory of fastqs
+# cd to directory containing a trait file.
 nextflow run Andersenlab/cegwas-nf --in=<input file>
 ```